 It is across the street from the Hokua, Nauru Tower and 1350 Ala Moana apartment buildings which are in Ala Moana Blvd and close to the Ala Moana Shopping Center.

 Free lessons and free use of equipment, at 9:30 am on Saturdays before games begin at 10:00 am.

-Often there are games at 10:00 am on Monday, Wednesday and Friday, and occasionally on Wednesday at 5:00 pm.
+Often there are games at 10:00 am on Monday, Wednesday and Friday, and occasionally on Tuesday and Thursday at 4:30 pm.